 Aft on the Discovery are three covered outdoor decks.
 The lowest deck is used to board the skiffs.
 The kayak platform is connected to this deck.
 The second deck aft has seating and easy access to the indoor observation lounge.
 The third deck aft has a barbecue grill and table seating for outdoor dining at lunch.Continue to 10 of 12 below.

 The Discovery has two small skiffs used to go ashore and to explore Lake Gatun.
 It also has several kayaks, which are complimentary for guests to use.
 The kayak platform makes getting in and out of the kayaks easy for everyone.
 How many people can say they went kayaking in the Panama Canal?Continue to 11 of 12 below.

 This kayak platform drops into the water after everyone is in the kayaks.
 When they return, it raises up.
 No one gets wet getting into or out of these kayaks!Continue to 12 of 12 below.

 Unloading Luggage on Disembarkation Day

-Being flexible is key with any type of travel, and small ship cruises like the Discovery are no exception.
+Being flexible is key to any type of travel, and small ship cruises like the Discovery are no exception.
 Our last night on the catamaran, the ship did not get to dock in its usual spot in the marina.
 Therefore, as seen in the photo above, the crew had to "walk the plank" to transfer our luggage to the bus.
 I got a great view of this process from our cabin window.
-No suitcases went swimming, and I thought this demonstrates how adaptable the crew were on our Panama Canal transit.
+No suitcases went swimming, and I thought this demonstrates how adaptable the crew was on our Panama Canal transit.